-The dwelling was furnished and unoccupied.

-Our external inspection was carried out from ground level only and was limited accordingly.
+The dwelling was furnished and occupied.
+Stored items to cupboards restricted our inspection.
+Our external inspection was carried out from the street to front and rear and garden ground to front.

 Sectional diagram showing elements of a typical house

 Reference may be made in this report to some or all of the above component parts of the property.
 This diagram may assist you in locating and understanding these terms.